The Covert Comic Home Page

 Tradecraft Exercises

 Tradecraft Exercise 1.
-Simulate recruiting agents.
+Agent recruiting.

 Tradecraft Exercise 2.
-Practice covert operations.
+Covert operations.

 Tradecraft Exercise 3.
-Simulate being under surveillance.
+Operating under surveillance.

 Tradecraft Exercise 4.
 End poverty and injustice, and save the world.